casousavng/Personal-Projects/Python/README.md

  **Python Playground 🐍🎢**
    - Explore the Pythonic wonders within this corner of the repository folder.
-   - Project will be uplaoded soon as they get in working way.
+   - Project will be uploaded soon as they get in working way.
    - Feel free to use.

 **🌟 Join the Adventure**